Product

 A competing business is offering a better solution

-The SaaS world is constantly innovating, with new software solutions popping up left and right.
+The SaaS world constantly innovates, with new software solutions popping up left and right.

-If a solution comes along that better suits your customers’ needs or comes at a lower price, there’s a highly likely chance they’ll switch to the competition.
+If a solution comes along that better suits your customers’ needs or is cheaper, they’ll likely switch to the competition.

 To stay ahead of your competition, keep a pulse on what your competitors are doing, specifically what they’re offering, how much they charge, and how your business is different.

-You can also incentivize customer longevity through incentives including long-term subscription discounts, as well as through marketing strategies that encourage brand loyalty.
+You can also incentivize customer longevity through incentives, including long-term subscription discounts and marketing strategies that encourage brand loyalty.

-Of course, the real key to customer retention is innovative product development, followed by excellent customer support.
+Of course, innovative product development is key to customer retention, followed by excellent customer support.
 This brings us to the next common reason for churn.

-Even if you offer a great SaaS solution, if you haven’t invested in customer success, you could be losing business.
+Even if you offer a great SaaS solution, you could be losing business if you haven’t invested in customer success.

 Providing top-notch customer service starts with the tools you use.

 Using a CRM (customer relationship management) tool allows you to keep track of customer correspondence and monitor overall satisfaction.
-You should offer support across multiple platforms and with different levels of staff involvement, including email, social media, and over the phone.
+It would help if you offered support across multiple platforms and with different levels of staff involvement, including email, social media, and over the phone.

-When you do answer a customer inquiry, ask how they’d rate your service.
+Ask how they’d rate your service when you answer a customer inquiry.
 Did they get the help they were looking for?

 You can use the information you collect to improve your service overall.
 If you know why customers are leaving, you can pinpoint specific areas of concern and do everything you can to improve the customer experience.
-With a few changes, it’s possible to improve your churn rate dramatically.
+With a few changes, you can dramatically improve your churn rate.

 2. You’re not attracting new customers

-Acquiring new customers can prove extremely challenging if you’re operating in a competitive market corner.
+Acquiring new customers can be extremely challenging if you’re operating in a competitive market.
 Here are some tips on attracting new customers if your growth is stagnating.

 Offer a free trial

-There are a number of proven methods for growing your customer base.
-One is to get a wide group of potential customers to try out your solution for free.
-This costs you very little in terms of additional running costs, and has the potential of attracting a large group of spend-resistant customers.
+There are several proven methods for growing your customer base.
+One is to get a wide group of potential customers to try your solution for free.
+This costs you very little in terms of additional running costs and can potentially attract a large group of spend-resistant customers.

-Most SaaS companies offer software trials for a period of 7 days to a month.
+Most SaaS companies offer software trials for 7 days to a month.

 Source: Influencer Marketing Hub